giuliabernardinieco/Macro-plastic-communities/README.md

 # Instruction on how to run the code

-Download plastic-code.R and the dummy-data.csv with the green button "clone or download".
+Download plastic-code.R and the dummy-data.csv with the green button "clone or download" and then on "Download ZIP".
+Extract the files from the "Macro-plastic-communities-master.zip".
 Place them in the same working directory on your PC.
 In the plastic-code.R, on line 7, set your working directory with the folder where you have stored dummy-data.csv and plastic-code.R

 plastic-code.R is divided in sections and it is commented throughout